Florida State University Center for Global Engagement coordinates with departments to provide immigration support for the following visa categories:

 This status is used by those who would like to travel to the U.S. for a short duration for business related reasons that do not require actual labor work or receiving payment from a U.S. source.
-The B-1 visa can be used for the following as it relates to FSU:
+You can use a B-1 visa for the following as it relates to FSU:

 Conference, meeting, trade show, or business event attendee